Daniel Moody

 Daniel is a passionate teacher and has extensive experience working with individuals and groups for over a decade.

 What can you expect from your coachings with Daniel?
-A safe environment to approach your singing with health and longevity, with targeted approaches to unleash your inner singer.
+A safe environment to approach your singing with health and longevity, with targeted approaches to unleash your voice.
 Your singing can be easier, healthier, and more enjoyable than ever before.

 Email Daniel directly to schedule your session.
 Skype/Zoom/FaceTime options available.